 It is time to stop listening to political scorekeepers picking nightly winners and losers, punctuated by partisan name-calling reported 24/7 on cable-TV and social media.

 There is a better way.
 Let’s do it together.

 in our beloved Constitution a few crucial process imperatives to control and improve the financial management of the vast sums of money that we send each year to our national government and the expenditures and regulations that flow from it.

-This book makes the case that we the people need to summon for critical process changes the same citizen passion, devotion, commitment, fervor and stamina that in the past has been reserved for campaigns about rights.
+The Bill of Financial Responsibilities(R) Project makes the case that we the people need to summon for critical process changes the same citizen passion, devotion, commitment, fervor and stamina that in the past has been reserved for campaigns about rights.
 We the people have to change process.
 We have to become convinced that critical process changes about money and regulation matter to us as individuals as well as to the whole nation.

 This is an overarching problem that cannot be resolved by elected officials.
 We know that because officials have been aware of the situation for about 80 years and have done nothing about it.
 They are too much a part of the way things are to change them.

 If we fail to do it the future of the United States as a nation will be significantly jeopardized and may even be much less wealthy and powerful than it is today.